JuliaGPU/CUDA.jl/docs/src/development/profiling.md

 !!! info

-    If NSight Systems does not capture any kernel launch, even though you have used `CUDA.@profile`, try starting `nsys` with `--trace cuda`.
+    If Nsight Systems does not capture any kernel launch, even though you have used `CUDA.@profile`, try starting `nsys` with `--trace cuda`.

 #### NVIDIA Nsight Compute